-Figure 3-2 compares maps of NDVI across the entire Prado Basin area for 2021 and 2022 on the dates that correspond to the maximum growing-season NDVI as a spatial average across the entire extent of the riparian vegetation.
-Figure 3-3 is a map of change in NDVI from 2021 to 2022 that was prepared by subtracting the 2021 NDVI map from the 2022 NDVI map on Figure 3-2.
-These figures identify areas that may have experienced a change in the quality of riparian habitat from 2021 to 2022:
+Figure 3-2 compares maps of NDVI across the entire Prado Basin area for 2022 and 2023 on the dates that correspond to the maximum growing-season NDVI for the year as a spatial average across the entire extent of the riparian vegetation.
+Figure 3-3 is a map of change in NDVI from 2022 to 2023 that was prepared by subtracting the 2022 NDVI map from the 2023 NDVI map on Figure 3-2.
+These figures identify areas that may have experienced a change in the quality of riparian habitat from 2022 to 2023:

-- About half of the riparian vegetation extent area showed no change in NDVI from 2021 to 2022. - NDVI decreased and increased in scattered small and large patches in the riparian vegetation throughout the Prado Basin. - The notable patches of increase or decrease in NDVI are scattered along the SAR and below the OCWD wetlands.
+- About half of the riparian vegetation extent area showed no change in NDVI from 2022 to 2023. - NDVI decreased and increased in scattered small and large patches in the riparian vegetation throughout the Prado Basin. - The notable patches of increase in NDVI are scattered along the SAR and below the OCWD wetlands. - The notable patches of decrease in NDVI are located in the lower portion of Chino Creek northwest of OCWD wetlands, just behind Prado Dam, and in the lower area of Prado Basin near the SAR.